 and Rochdale.
 If the Coroner is involved and the death takes place

 in either Rochdale, Bury or Oldham you'll be required to

 contact the relevant Register Office.

-Notifying organisations of your change in circumstances - Tell
+Notifying organisations of a change in circumstances - Tell us

 When you register a death we can tell government departments and

 local authority services about the death through our 'Tell us

 Once' service.
 The service is free and you can choose which